bryanc806/ne2000-avr/README.md

 | ALE            | E[6]       |
 | IOCS16         | E[7]       |

-Port F is use to drive LEDs for debugging.
+Port F is use to drive LEDs for debugging and showing TX/RX status.

 ## Compiling